Opening Day Checklist: What To Do Before Launching Your

 Have enough inventory in stock

 In preparing a business plan, you should have calculated the estimated turnover of products.
-In order not to avoid the situation of having an
+In order not to face an

 Establish smooth operation with suppliers